jmcraineydev/jmcraineydev/README.md

 # Jason McRainey

-**iOS & Full-Stack Developer**
+**iOS Engineer & Full-Stack Developer | Swift Specialist | Mentor**

-I'm a full-stack software engineer focusing on iOS development with a background in mentoring, compliance, and mitigating emergencies.
-Disney, aviation, fountain pens, Aeropress coffee, and automation are at the top of the list of things that I enjoy.

-My path to full-stack software engineering began with independent studies, which I was able to apply at work to develop automation systems with Google App Script.
-These significantly reduced repetitive tasks for the team and sparked my desire to build my software engineering skills further.
-As a result, I have gained experience building full-stack applications using Javascript, Node.js/Express, React & React Native, PostgreSQL, Firebase, and MongoDB.

-I am currently in the Tokyo area, taking care of my daughters and working on the future features of my iOS projects.
+I’m a software engineer with a deep focus on iOS development and the Swift language — blending hands-on experience across full-stack development, quality engineering, and mentoring.

+My journey into engineering began through self-driven learning and automation.
+I first applied these skills at work using Google Apps Script to reduce repetitive workflows, which ignited a lasting passion for software development.
+Since then, I’ve built and maintained full-stack applications using JavaScript, Node.js, React, React Native, PostgreSQL, Firebase, and MongoDB — but my heart belongs to Swift and crafting thoughtful, privacy-conscious iOS apps.

+Over the years, I've worn many hats: iOS engineer, full-stack developer, quality assurance lead, and technical mentor.
+I especially enjoy helping others grow in their careers and guiding new engineers on best practices.

+Currently based in Tokyo, I split my time between parenting and building tools that make life a little easier — fueled by Aeropress coffee, fountain pens, and a touch of Disney magic.

    <p align="left">
       <a href="https://github.com/jmcraineydev?tab=followers">